Sebastian Henry-Jones

 Gabi is a weaver.
 Not long before the opening of her West Space exhibition I saw a woven object of hers at Incinerator Gallery, in a powerful exhibition curated by Maya Hodge titled These Arms Hold.
 From what I know of artmaking, there is a high degree of knowledge, skill and understanding of material required to make the rifle that she produced for the exhibition.
 There is a scene in ARKAN & IRBELA in which Gabi and her family gather around a table, preparing lomandra for the weaving process.
 As a research project that looks to build on the knowledge produced by her grandmother, I can see the different ways that Gabi has masterfully woven elements from her nan’s book with those in the exhibition.
 The composition of many scenes in the film have been based on photographs from Patsy’s book, of family and Community Elders spending time together on Country.

 By weaving disparate strands of material together they are made stronger as a unified and larger whole.
-Much of Patsy Cohen’s research concerned itself with the Anaiwan skin system, described by Gabi as a network that:
+Much of Patsy Cohen’s work was around Anaiwan kinship, which set the foundations for the revitalisation of the Anaiwan Skin System.
+This is described by Gabi as a network that:

 assigns skin names that define our roles and relationships within the community and with Country.
 It governs social interactions, including marriage, through its structured skin groups and totems, ensuring cultural continuity and ethical conduct.